MicrosoftDocs/sdk-api/sdk-api-src/content/rpcdce/nf-rpcdce-rpcreverttoselfex.md

 ---
 UID: NF:rpcdce.RpcRevertToSelfEx
 title: RpcRevertToSelfEx function
-author: windows-driver-content
+author: windows-sdk-content
 description: The RpcRevertToSelfEx function allows a server to impersonate a client and then revert in a multithreaded operation where the call to impersonate a client can come from a thread other than the thread originally dispatched from the RPC.
 old-location: rpc\rpcreverttoselfex.htm
 old-project: Rpc
 ms.assetid: 8860cee2-7e53-4a07-a379-fd00f3d01def
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 5/18/2018
+ms.date: 05/18/2018
 ms.keywords: RpcRevertToSelfEx, RpcRevertToSelfEx function [RPC], _rpc_rpcreverttoselfex, rpc.rpcreverttoselfex, rpcdce/RpcRevertToSelfEx
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: function
 req.header: rpcdce.h
 req.include-header: Rpc.h